 There's been a lot of buzz lately about Angela Garbes' new book Like a Mother: A Feminist Journey through the Science and Culture of Pregnancy — and rightfully so!
 It's a refreshing addition to the overcrowded market of pregnancy guides that guilt and prescribe and breed resentment.
 Lots of readers (parents and birth workers alike) apparently think so, too; Like a Mother currently has a 4.34 out of 5 rating on Goodreads, received a glowing review by DONA, and snagged Garbes an interview with NPR!
-Of course we had to check it out.
+Of course I had to check it out.

-Our take on Like a Mother
+My take on Like a Mother

 "When we don't know and appreciate our bodies — when we feel disconnected from their inherent cycles and rhythms — our power, rights, and choices are more easily taken away from us" (9-10).